-1. FEDERAL RENTAL ASSISTANCE (MAXIMUM 20 POINTS)

-- (a) A maximum of 20 points will be awarded for a firm commitment that provides federal project-based rental subsidies for at least ninety-five percent (95%) of the tax credit units; committed federal subsidies of at least twenty percent (20%) but less than 95% will be awarded 10 points.
-To receive points for HUD Section 8 project-based rental subsidies, applicants must submit a letter from the issuing authority (i) supporting the proposed development, (ii) representing that it has the proposed number of certificates available to convert to project based assistance, (iii) committing it to request HUD approval for the conversion, (iv) setting forth a timetable for the advertisement and approval process, and (v) committing it to seek renewal of the subsidy contract for as long as possible subject to Congressional funding. - (b) Applicants must include a written agreement between the owner and a public housing authority (PHA).
+- 1. FEDERAL RENTAL ASSISTANCE (MAXIMUM 20 POINTS) - (a) A maximum of twenty (20) points will be awarded for a firm commitment that provides federal project-based rental subsidies for at least ninety-five percent (95%) of units; committed federal subsidies of at least twenty percent (20%) but less than 95% will be awarded ten (10) points.
+To receive points for U.S. Department of Housing and Urban Development (HUD) Section 8 project-based rental subsidies, applicants must submit a letter from the issuing authority (i) supporting the proposed development, (ii) representing that it has the proposed number of certificates available to convert to project based assistance, (iii) committing it to request HUD approval for the conversion, (iv) setting forth a timetable for the advertisement and approval process, (v) committing it to seek renewal of the subsidy contract for as long as possible subject to Congressional funding and (vi) stating that the proposed rents are reasonable (based on the information available). - (b) Applicants must include a written agreement between the owner and a public housing authority (PHA).
 The agreement must commit (i) the PHA to include the development in any listing of housing opportunities where households with tenant-based subsidies are welcome, and (ii) the project's management agent to actively seek referrals from the PHA to apply for units at the proposed development.
 If the PHA refuses to cooperate for any reason, an explanation must be submitted as well as a statement of commitment by the applicant to seek referrals from the PHA.
+This requirement does not apply to projects with rental assistance provided through U.S. Department of Agriculture, Rural Development (RD).